starry-koi/chandra_xray_analysis/README.md

 A more in-depth walkthrough is outlined in the header in the `xray_flux.py` code file, and details about specific sections and steps are detailed in the comments throughout the code.
 Here we provide a brief overview.

-We assume that the galaxy of interest is the target of the Chandra observation.
+* We assume that the galaxy of interest is the target of the Chandra observation.
 We find the evt2 file in the OBSID folder and reprocess the data using the CIAO `chandra_repro` function, then restrict further analysis to the S3 chip (as that is the chip the aimpoint is located on).
+This creates a /repro folder in the OBSID folder with the labelling schema /repro_\[band_check]-band__\[filter_check]-filter; e.g. if you're filtering from 2-7 keV and finding flux in the 2-10 keV band, the folder name will be /repro_2-10-band__2-7-filter.
+Any further created files and folders will be located in this /repro folder, save for the final results folder which is located in the code folder (with `xray_flux.py`).

-We correct the astrometry of the Chandra image by running the CIAO functions `fluximage` and `wavdetect` on the Chandra image to obtain a list of sources and comparing these to a retrieved list of SDSS catalog sources.
+* We correct the astrometry of the Chandra image by running the CIAO functions `fluximage` and `wavdetect` on the Chandra image to obtain a list of sources and comparing these to a retrieved list of SDSS catalog sources.

-We next filter the corrected image for background flares.
+* We next filter the corrected image for background flares.

-We start our analysis on the cleaned, corrected Chandra image by filtering it to whatever band is specified by the `filter_check` variable and running `fluximage` and `wavdetect` to obtain a list of detected sources.
+* We start our analysis on the cleaned, corrected Chandra image by filtering it to whatever band is specified by the `filter_check` variable and running `fluximage` and `wavdetect` to obtain a list of detected sources.
 We then restrict our interest to sources falling inside the region of the galaxy we care about, and find the source fluxes in the energy band specified by the `band_check` variable using the CIAO function `srcflux`.

-We calculate the errors on the detected source net counts and positions, etc.
+* We calculate the errors on the detected source net counts and positions, etc.

-Finally, we save the results in a created results folder specific to the filtering band and flux band (`filter_check` and `band_check` variables, respectively).
+* Finally, we save the results in a created results folder specific to the filtering band and flux band (`filter_check` and `band_check` variables, respectively).
+This folder is located in the code folder.

 Variables the user will have to care about